 This spring the DOT plans to introduce an $18.5 million smart wireless meter system based on Shoup’s theories.
 Called ExpressPark, the 6,000-meter array will be installed on downtown streets and lots, along with sensors buried in the pavement of every parking spot to detect the presence of cars and price accordingly, from as little as 50 cents an hour to $6.
 Street parking, like pork bellies, will be open to market forces.
 As blocks fill, prices will rise; when occupancy drops, so will rates.
 In an area like downtown, ideal for Shoup’s progressive pricing, people will park based on how much they’re willing to pay versus how far they are willing to walk to a destination.

-Frase notes that this plan isn’t simple privatization, but instead public control with market forces.
-The government still sets the quota of parking, and then uses market forces to dictate the optimal price.
+Frase notes that this plan isn’t simply about privatization, but instead public control with market forces.
+The government still sets the quota of parking, but then uses market forces to dictate the optimal price.
 Frase: “The ExpressPark experiment…is an exemplary case of central planning.
 The city begins by decreeing a production target, which in this case is maintaining one empty parking space on each street.
 The complex system of sensors and pricing algorithms is then used to create price signals that will meet the target.”

 Since I’m in Chicago, I want to contrast the ExpressPark experiment with what has been going on with Chicago’s parking privatization.
 Chicago sold off a 75 year lease for its parking meter revenues in a sweetheart deal for